isomerpages/mccy-cpro/_resources/0-advisory.md

 permalink: /resources/Advisories/
 ---

-### COVID-19: Advisory on Resumption of More Religious Activities issued on 18 June 2020
+### COVID-19: Advisory on Resumption of More Religious Activities issued in Phase Two on 18 June 2020

 * Click [here](/media/ResumptionofMoreReligiousActivitiesinPhase2.pdf) for PDF.